 Partnering with First Nations

 Indigenous knowledge is a valuable piece of the puzzle that staff at the Data Centre are working to better represent.
-Currently, the Tsleil-Waututh Nation and Strait of Georgia Data Centre are partnering to make data for the Burrard Inlet region more accessible.
+Currently, the Tsleil-Waututh Nation and the Marine Data Centre are partnering to make data for the Burrard Inlet region more accessible.
 Our staff are grateful for this partnership and welcome future opportunities to collaborate with First Nations.

 Data sharing translates to action